kataras/iris/README.md

 $ go get -u github.com/kataras/iris/iris
 ```

- >If you have installation issues and you are connected to the Internet through China please, [click here](https://kataras.gitbooks.io/iris/content/install.html).
+ >If you have installation issues or you are connected to the Internet through China please, [click here](https://kataras.gitbooks.io/iris/content/install.html).

 FAQ
 ------------